zteoh/choretracker-react-starter/README.md

     Review this code so you understand how it works and ask a TA for help if you are unclear about any aspect of it.

 7. Looking at the first test, we need to test the `alphabetize` scope which essentially alphabetizes the children by name.
-We know what the result should be for these 3 children and can compare that with what the method returned with the following line:
+We know what the result should be for these 3 children and can compare that with what the method returned.
+Observe this testing scenario in the following line copied from above:

     ```ruby
       assert_equal ["Alex", "Mark", "Rachel"], Child.alphabetical.map(&:first_name)
     ```

-8. Looking at the second test, we need to test the active scope which lists out all of the active children.
+8. Looking at the second test, we need to test the `active` scope which lists out all of the active children.
 We know what the result should include the 2 active children, but we don't know in which order they will appear so we call the alphabetical scope once again and make sure that our array includes the names of Alex and Mark in alphabetical order too.
+Again, observe the following line copied from above:

     ```ruby
      assert_equal ["Alex", "Mark"], Child.active.alphabetical.map{|c| c.first_name}

     ```

-    If you run the unit tests at any point in these first few steps you will see lots of failing test since we don't have any corresponding code in the model.
+    If you run the unit tests at any point in these first few steps you will see lots of failing tests since we don't have any corresponding code in the model.
 But that's okay, writing thorough tests now will be helpful as we write out our model.

 # <span class="mega-icon mega-icon-issue-opened"></span>Stop